sebapersson/PEtab.jl/docs/src/HMC.md

 When fitting a model with PEtab.jl the unknown model parameters are estimated within a frequentist framework, and the goal is to find the maximum likelihood estimate.
 When prior knowledge about the parameters is available, Bayesian inference is an alternative approach to fitting the model to data.
 The aim with Bayesian inference is to infer the posterior distribution of unknown parameters given the data, ``p(\theta | y)`` by running Markov chain Monte Carlo (MCMC) algorithm that samples from the Posterior.

-PEtab.jl supports Bayesian inference via two packages:
+PEtab.jl supports Bayesian inference via three packages:

 - **Adaptive Metropolis Hastings Samplers** available in [AdaptiveMCMC.jl](https://github.com/mvihola/AdaptiveMCMC.jl)
 - **Hamiltonian Monte Carlo (HMC) Samplers**: available in [AdvancedHMC.jl](https://github.com/TuringLang/AdvancedHMC.jl).
 Here the default choice is the NUTS sampler, which is used by [Turing.jl](https://github.com/TuringLang/Turing.jl), and is also the default in Stan.
 HMC samplers are often more efficient than other methods.
+- **Adaptive Parallel Tempering Samplers**: available in [Pigeons.jl](https://github.com/Julia-Tempering/Pigeons.jl).
+Parallel tempering is most suitable for multi-modal (it can jump modes) or non-identifiable posteriors.

-This document covers how to create a `PEtabODEProblem` with priors, and how to use both [AdaptiveMCMC.jl](https://github.com/mvihola/AdaptiveMCMC.jl) and [AdvancedHMC.jl](https://github.com/TuringLang/AdvancedHMC.jl) for Bayesian inference.
+This document covers how to create a `PEtabODEProblem` with priors, and how to use [AdaptiveMCMC.jl](https://github.com/mvihola/AdaptiveMCMC.jl), [AdvancedHMC.jl](https://github.com/TuringLang/AdvancedHMC.jl), and [Pigeons.jl](https://github.com/Julia-Tempering/Pigeons.jl) for Bayesian inference.

 !!! note
     To use the Bayesian inference functionality in PEtab.jl, the Bijectors, LogDensityProblems, and LogDensityProblemsAD packages must be loaded.
+For parallel tempering Pigeons and MCMCChains must also be loaded.

 ## Setting up a Bayesian inference problems